Sebastianhju/Runeterra-5e/Rules/Runes.md

 ### Summon Aery  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Sorcery/SummonAery.png" Align=left width=15% height=15%>
 Once per long rest you can cast the find familliar spell, summoning [Aery](https://www.dndbeyond.com/monsters/3896400-aery), without using components.
 Aery is a spirit that can shield your allies or deal damage to enemies.

 Aerys hit points scales with your level.
 Their hit point maximum equals 5 times your level.

+**Alteration**: When Aery is clinged to an ally, they gain a boon to all saving throws.
+When Aery deals damage to a target, they gain a bane on their next attack roll.

 Aerys damage and sheilding scales along with your proiciency bonus in level 5, 9, 13 and 17.